2D In Vitro Disease Modeling with FluidFM

 Gentle vector-free cell transfection

-by direct intra-nuclear nano-injection for high HDR efficiency and reduced off-targets for precision genome engineering .
+through direct intra-nuclear delivery of RNP complexes for high HDR efficiency and reduced off-targets.

-for the collection of mRNA biopsies for further downstream phenotyping to obtain a more refined understanding of the basic biology underlining tissue homeostasis, stem cell identity, and the pathophysiology of diseases.
+for further downstream analysis to obtain a more refined understanding of the complex mechanism underlining tissue homeostasis, stem cell identity, and the pathophysiology of diseases.

 References